1000+

 ALSPs are a viable outsourcing solution because of reasonable prices for handling tasks and various legal processes.
 In 2005, ALSPs were only about cost-saving and employment arbitrage.
 This case is still the same, according to Thomson Reuters’ reports for tasks such as document review, as 85% of law firms used ALSPs for their document review to save cost, and 52% said they use them to meet the highest document review demand.

-Moreover, according to the survey, about two-thirds of law firms reported the reason for using litigation and investigation support is to get access to specialized expertise, which is not available in-house, and only for one-third of law firms, the reason was cost-saving.
+Moreover, the survey revealed that about two-thirds of law firms cited accessing specialized expertise unavailable in-house as the primary reason for utilizing litigation and investigation support.
+One-third of law firms cited cost-saving as the reason.
 Even for non-core legal tasks, ALSPs were close to the same: 63% expertise-focused and 38% cost-driven, respectively.

 What is the future of Alternative Legal Service Providers (ALSPs)?